magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-43414-php-fatal-error-when-running-the-inventory-reservations-update-salability-status.md

 <ins>Steps to reproduce</ins>:

-1. Create a custom inventory source and assign it to new inventory stock.
+1. Create a custom inventory source and assign it to a new inventory stock.
 1. Create a product with the custom inventory source.
-1. Product SKU should be an integer value.
+1. Make sure that the product SKU is an integer value.
 1. Place an order.
-1. Run "bin/magento queue:consumer:start inventory.reservations.updateSalabilityStatus" command.
+1. Run the `bin/magento queue:consumer:start inventory.reservations.updateSalabilityStatus` command.

 <ins>Expected results</ins>: